nmogil-tw/ai-assistant-appointment-booking/README.md

 3. Book Call (`/tools/book-call`)
    - POST request
-   - Schedules calls with customers
+   - Schedules calls with customers using Cal.com API
+   - Creates a booking in your Cal.com calendar
    - Input schema:
      ```javascript
      {